 - Rights violations

 Drug enforcement agents can be overzealous and overstep the bounds of the law in an effort to arrest and charge persons they believe are involved in the illegal drug trade, and if so, these facts will be brought to the attention of the court.
-As one of the top defenders in drug crime cases in the San Diego area, our firm is ready to move into action for you.
+As one of the top defenders in drug crime cases in San Diego, our firm is ready to move into action for you.
 Call today for your free consult!